 Some of these are:

-An Umbrella policy is mostly considered a requirement for most high value businesses and high-net-worth individuals, since the risks of losing huge amount of money in claims and lawsuits filed against them is statistically quite high.
+An Umbrella policy is considered a requirement for most high value businesses and high-net-worth individuals, since the risks of losing huge amount of money in claims and lawsuits filed against them is statistically higher.
 Also, maintaining a favorable market reputation and/or respectable public image is more of a necessity for this niche.
-Umbrella policies ensure to cover the possible risks on both these situations, with broader and larger coverage than the primary liability insurance policies.
+Umbrella policies may cover the possible risks on both these situations, with broader and larger coverage than the primary liability insurance policies.

 Points to note